hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `storage_container_url` - (Optional) The URL of the blob container within Azure Blob Storage.
 This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
 There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

-* `identity_reference` - (Optional) The reference `identity_reference` which is used to use to access Azure Blob Storage specified by storageContainerUrl or httpUrl.
+* `identity_id` - (Optional) The ARM resource id of the user assigned identity which is used to use to access Azure Blob Storage specified by storageContainerUrl or httpUrl.
 The reference to a user assigned identity associated with the Batch pool which a compute node will use.

 ~> **Please Note:** Exactly one of `auto_storage_container_name`, `storage_container_url` and `auto_user` must be specified.